We may receive compensation when you click on links to products from our partners.

 There is a range of qualifications that can make you more employable for an IT role, and this includes an ethical hacking course and web development and coding certificates that show you know what you’re doing.
 These qualifications show you are passionate about the industry and give the interviewer faith that you can succeed in a range of roles across the IT department.
 They can also benefit you if you don’t have a lot of paid experience, which may be the case if you’re looking for your first job.

 Some interviews may require you to show what you can do, so you’ll need to know how to impress them with your skills and show them any examples.
 If you have built games or websites, then bring samples with you.
 Likewise, if they ask you to run a short formula, make sure you know in advance what you want to do and which coding language they use.
-If you can confidently approach this stage of the interview, you put yourself in an excellent position to impress, which increases your chances of getting the job.
+If you can confidently approach this stage of the

 Waiting on the phone call for acceptance or rejection can be stressful.
 With these tips, you know you will have done everything you possibly can to make yourself more employable.
 Even if you don’t get the job this time around, the experience can be enough to push you over the finish line next time.